 There are no laundry services or facilities offered aboard any of CroisiEurope’s ships.
 In some destinations, laundry can be sent out for cleaning while the boat is docked.

-No matter how you do your laundry while on vacation, always heed the wise words of English poet W. Somerset Maugham: “Look after your laundry, and your soul will look after itself.”
+And no matter how you do your laundry while on vacation, always heed the wise words of English poet W. Somerset Maugham: “Look after your laundry, and your soul will look after itself.”